jayvarner/jayvarner.github.io/_posts/2016-11-13-so-now-what.md

 >Should a link from hategroup.net really look the same as that of whitehouse.gov?

-That is a really good point.
+That is a fantastic point.
+There is a lot of blame to go around for the current state of our politics.
+[Misinformation is high in the running](https://youtu.be/-rSDUsMwakI?t=10m58s).
+[FaceBook is one of the many cesspools](https://www.americanpressinstitute.org/publications/reports/survey-research/how-americans-get-news/).

+The